Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 I was lucky that I found a great mentor in Mr. Ratan S Mama very early in my life who in many ways molded me to become what I became.

-One of the great experiences in my entire life was when I set up the Delhi Office for Ratan S Mama & Co from scratch and helped build it.
+One of the greatest experiences in my entire life was when I set up the Delhi Office for Ratan S Mama & Co. from scratch and helped build it.

 When you start a new office from scratch and you are the first employee, a lot has to be done.
 One has to hire the entire staff – from professionals to other support staff and also operate in a new city with no relationship in the market.